Clustering Future Scenarios Based on Predicted Range Maps: Results and Discussion

 \subsection{Clustering Plots}

-The spectral clustering results using the species specific similarity matrix is shown in Figure \ref{fig:mammalClustering} for four species, illustrating the main types of patterns observed.
-We see an interesting mix of RCP and GCM dependence.
-It appears that RCP is a major driving factor that separates these clusters; in most of these clusterings the far left (``optimistic") cluster contains mainly scenarios with low RCP, and the far right (``extreme") cluster only scenarios with high RCP.
-However, the clustering using the slender treeshew (\emph{Tupaia gracilis}) is driven mainly by GCM.
-This clustering mainly by GCM was found in many species (30\%), although the most common trend is RCP dependence (70\% of species).
-The variability among animals is further evidence supporting the importance of the climate ecology relationship: the most important difference between climate models (GCM or RCP) varies depending on the individual species' response to the climate.
+The spectral clustering results using the species-specific similarity matrix, $S^m$, is shown in Figure \ref{fig:mammalClustering} for four species, illustrating the main types of patterns observed across all 1101 species.
+We found an interesting mixture of RCP and GCM dependence.
+RCP is a major driving factor of cluster composition; in most of the species-specific clusterings, the far left (``optimistic") cluster contains mainly scenarios with low RCP, and the far right (``extreme") cluster only scenarios with high RCP (Figures \ref{fig:mammalClustering:cheetah}--\ref{fig:mammalClustering:procyon}).
+However, the clustering for the slender treeshew (\emph{Tupaia gracilis}; Figure \ref{fig:mammalClustering:gracilis}) predicted ranges is driven mainly by GCM.
+This clustering mainly by GCM was found in many species (30\% species' cluster results had a higher Rand index with a GCM clustering than an RCP clustering), probably because these species niches had relatively weak dependence on mean annual temperature compared to other climate variabels.
+However, the most common trend is RCP dependence (70\% of species).
+This variability among species is further evidence supporting the importance of the climate-ecology relationship; the most important difference between climate models (GCM or RCP) varies depending on the individual species.

-The spectral cluster results from using the similarity matrix averaged over all 1101 mammals is shown in Figure \ref{fig:climateClustering:rangeMap}.
-We see in the bottom cluster of Figure \ref{fig:climateClustering:rangeMap} an interesting mix of varying RCP and GCM.
-This suggests that RCP alone does not account for the variation, the GCM is also important.
-However, there are still variabilities among the GCMs.
-For example, the ``ca" climate model appears twice in the far right cluster.
+The spectral cluster results from using the similarity matrix averaged over all 1101 mammals considered, $S$, is shown in Figure \ref{fig:climateClustering:rangeMap}.
+We see in the bottom cluster of Figure \ref{fig:climateClustering:rangeMap} a mix of RCP and GCM.
+Similar to the individual species results, this suggests that RCP alone does not account for the variation, and the GCM is also important.

-Instead of averaging over all species, we also performed clustering for only the species most at risk, defined by those species whose fraction of area lost is among the highest $10\%$.
-This loss in area can be used to approximate a loss in population abundance using the techniques in \cite{he2012area,che2016species}.
-Performing spectral clustering by using the average of similarity matrices of this subset of animals at risk in shown in Figure \ref{fig:Q90}.
-This clustering puts a stronger emphasis on RCP, that is, the animals most at risk are more sensitive to RCP.
+We also performed clustering for only the species most at risk, defined by those species whose fraction of area lost is among the highest $10\%$.
+This loss in area can be used to approximate a loss in population abundance using the techniques in \cite{he2012area} and \cite{che2016species}.
+Performing spectral clustering by using the average of similarity matrices of this subset of species at risk is shown in Figure \ref{fig:Q90}.
+This clustering puts a strong emphasis on RCP, that is, the species most at risk are more sensitive to RCP.